npcooley/An-RSEs-guide-to-streaming-content---CW26/index.md

 ## **Marketing & Advertising: If you build it, will they come?**

-Growing a stream doesnt happen passively.
-Success comes from active cross-promotion, smart collaboration with other streamers and showing up consistently across platforms that your audience lives on to build visibility, discoverability so that viewers find you and keep coming back.
+Growing a stream doesn't happen passively.
+Success comes from active cross-promotion, smart collaboration with other streamers, and showing up consistently across the platforms your audience lives on to build visibility and discoverability, so viewers find you and keep coming back.

-* Clip/grab highlights from your stream and crosspost on other social media platforms: export vertical videos to youtube, tiktok, insta stories to reach audiences beyond your live stream
+* Clip/grab highlights from your stream and crosspost on other social media platforms: export vertical videos to YouTube, TikTok and Insta stories to reach audiences beyond your live stream
 * Collaborate with other streamers to boost attendant numbers and increase discoverability
-* Consistency: the more frequently you stream the higher your chances of maintaining a loyal audience and earning recommendations, and  being discovered
+* Consistency: the more frequently you stream, the higher your chances of maintaining a loyal audience and earning recommendations, and  being discovered
 * Unified branding across all platforms that you use.
 This makes you recognisable (the same name, visuals and tone help audiences find and trust you wherever they are)

 ## **Community management \- interaction with your audience**